Hendrix-CS/csci150/homework/dict-class-homework.md

 CSCI 150 HW: Dictionary and Class Homework
 ---------------------------------------

-*Due: Wednesday, April 12*
+*Due: Wednesday, November 15*

 **Grading Specifications**

 You will earn a **Complete** provided that:
 - all five problems are attempted,
-- aFour of the five are completely correct; the fifth has a minor, non-obvious error not easily detectible through simple testing, and
+- four of the five are completely correct; the fifth has a minor, non-obvious error not easily detectible through simple testing,
-- on all five, there is no confusion about print vs return values.
+- on all five, there is no confusion about print vs return values, and
+- all problems include a check/evaluation section as explained below.

 You will earn a **Partially Complete** provided that:
 - at least four are attempted,
 - at least two are completely correct,
-- at least one class problem has a corerctly implemented `__init()__` method, and
+- at least one class problem has a correctly implemented `__init()__` method,
-- there is no confusion about print vs return values
+- there is no confusion about print vs return values, and

-Upload your code to the class Team page using the file name **HW9Lastname.py**.
+- all problems include a check/evaluation section as explained below.

 For each problem, in addition to the code itself, you should have one or more lines of comments which describe what happened, following the 3 steps below:

 1\. **Design**: First, write a function or design a Python class as requested in the exercise.